bandagedidiot/bandagedidiot/README.md

 - haii im xander but I also go by moxie.

-- I use any pronounes preferably he/they
+- I use any pronouna preferably he/they

 - (Suspecting osdd-1b system but ofc we are tapping in to every option possible)

 - Fandoms:: Hazbin/Helluva (I DON'T support vivzie.) , Nevermore, Bungo stray dogs, Glitch productions, My hero academia, Toby fox, Brawl stars, Fundmental paper education, ETC+

 - uhhhh I have too many favourite music artists

 - PS: Honestly I think im the only one who plays PT in our system